catatarelli/WinTheCup-back/README.md

 # ENDPOINTS WITH TOKEN

-[GET] /predictions -> Responds with a list of predictions of the logged user.
+[GET] /predictions -> Responds with a list of predictions of the logged user limited by 5.
+It can receive a page number and a country to filter the response.

 [GET] /predictions/:id -> Responds with the prediction that corresponds with the received id.

-[GET] /predictions/filter/:filterprediction -> Responds with a list of predictions that correspond with the filter recieved.

 [POST] /predictions/create -> Allows to create a new prediction in the database.

 [DELETE] /predictions/delete/:id -> Deletes the prediction with the received id.

 [PATCH] /predictions/update/:id -> Updates the data of the prediction with the received id.

+[PATCH] /user/update -> Updates the data of the user.